-A-H are the Quaker forms supplied by BYM to all Registering Officers and available in hard copy or electronically from Graham Spackman or Michael Booth at Friends House (grahams@quaker.org.uk or michaelsb@quaker.org.uk).
-If the marriage is planned to take place in a location not normally used for a meeting for worship, then please contact Michael Booth for advice on how to give notice in a similar way to how form G is used in Quaker Meeting Houses.
-I is the entry in the legal marriage register book J is the certified copy of the entry in the marriage register book, given to the couple at the time of their marriage.
-Copies may also need to be supplied at a later if the original has been lost or another copy is needed. К is the wording for the Quaker Certificate.
-Note that there are minor variations to the declaration possible shown in Quaker faith & practice , 16.52-53 and shown on the page after the certificate.
+A-H These are the Quaker forms supplied by BYM to all Registering officers.
+They are available in hard copy or electronically from Graham Spackman or Michael Booth at Friends House (grahams@quaker.org.uk or michaelsb@quaker.org.uk).
+If the marriage is planned to take place in a location not normally used for a meeting for worship, then please contact Michael Booth for advice on how to give notice in a similar way to how form G is used in Quaker meeting houses.
+I This is the entry in the civil or legal marriage register book.
+J This is the certified copy of the entry in the marriage register book, given to the couple at the time of their marriage.
+Copies may also need to be supplied at a later if the original has been lost or another copy is needed.
+K This is the wording for the Quaker certificate.
+Note that there are minor variations to the declaration possible shown in Quaker faith & practice, 16.52-53 and shown on the page after the certificate.